Erdős-Rényi Graph ¶

 Erdős-Rényi Graph¶

-This example demonstrates how to generate Erdős-Rényi Graphs using Erdos_Renyi()
+This example demonstrates how to generate Erdős-Rényi Graphs using Erdos_Renyi().
+There are two variants of graphs:

 We generate two graphs of each, so we can confirm that our graph generator is truly random.